GUIDED MEXICO BASS FISHING

 LAKE RECORD 19 lb 10 oz - 25 MILES LONG - 5 MILES WIDE - 30,000 ACRES

 One of the hottest bass lakes in the world is Lake Huites, located on Mexico's West Coast, outside the city of Los Mochis.
 This man-made reservoir was initially stocked with Florida strain largemouth bass fingerlings to jump start the fishery.
 These bass have taken a liking to the mountainous climate, long growing season and an abundant, protein-rich diet of tilapia and shad and are growing at a rate of 1 1/2 to 2 lbs a year.

-One of the most scenic lakes a bass angler will ever set his eyes upon.
-Nestled within the foothills of the Sierra Madre Mountain range, Huites was impounded in 1993 by the Mexican Government, predominantly for agricultural purposes to provide a consistent means of irrigation to the fertile fields and farmland.
-This 18-mile long lake was created by damming the Chinipas and Fuertes rivers.
-After the dam was finished, subsequent stockings with Florida strain largemouth bass has yielded a fishery that is unsurpassed by any current lake in the world.
+Lake Huites is located in the Mexican State of Sinaloa and hidden among the mountainous landscape.
+It is one of the most scenic lakes a bass fisherman will ever set his eyes on.
+The Mexican Government impounded Lake Huites in 1993, predominantly for agricultural purposes to provide a constant means of irrigation to the fertile fields and farmland.
+Damming the Chinipas and Fuertes rivers created the long mountain lake.
+After the dam was finished, a subsequent stocking with a pure strain of Florida Largemouth Bass has yielded one of the best bass fisheries in the world.